OpenTTD/OpenTTD/readme.txt

   you need to add WITH_SDL to the project settings.
   PNG (WITH_PNG) and ZLIB (WITH_ZLIB) support is enabled by default.
 For these to work you need their development files.
-For best results, download the openttd-useful.zip file from SourceForge under the Files tab.
-Put the header files into your compiler's include/ directory and the library (.lib) files into the lib/ directory.
+For best results, download the openttd-useful.zip file from http://www.openttd.org/download-openttd-useful Put the header files into your compiler's include/ directory and the library (.lib) files into the lib/ directory.
   For more help with VS see docs/Readme_Windows_MSVC.txt.

   You can also build it using the Makefile with MSYS/MinGW or Cygwin/MinGW.